Torri04/Ecommerce-Backend/README.md

 dotnet run
 ```

-To run the Azure Function locally and automatically rebuild on changes, use the following command:
+To run the Application locally and automatically rebuild on changes, use the following command:
 ```bash
 dotnet watch run
 ```